hashicorp/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 In addition to the basic Terraform content, Terraform Cloud keeps some additional data for each workspace:

 - **State versions:** Each workspace retains backups of its previous state files.
 Although only the current state is necessary for managing resources, the state history can be useful for tracking changes over time or recovering from problems.
-(See also: [State](./state.html).)
+Refer to [Terraform State in Terraform Cloud](./state.html) for more details.

 - **Run history:** When Terraform Cloud manages a workspace's Terraform runs, it retains a record of all run activity, including summaries, logs, a reference to the changes that caused the run, and user comments.
-(See also: [Viewing and Managing Runs](../run/manage.html).)
+Refer to the [Viewing and Managing Runs](../run/manage.html) for more details.

 ### Terraform Runs

-For workspaces with [remote operations](../run/index.html) enabled (the default), Terraform Cloud performs Terraform runs on its own disposable virtual machines, using that workspace's configuration, variables, and state.
+For workspaces with remote operations enabled (the default), Terraform Cloud performs Terraform runs on its own disposable virtual machines, using that workspace's configuration, variables, and state.

-For more information, see [Terraform Runs and Remote Operations](../run/index.html).
+Refer to [Terraform Runs and Remote Operations](../run/index.html) for more details.

+### Terraform Cloud vs. Terraform CLI Workspaces

+Both Terraform Cloud and Terraform CLI have features called workspaces, but they function differently.

+- Terraform CLI workspaces are a convenience feature.
+They isolate multiple state files in the same working directory, letting you manage multiple groups of resources with a single configuration.
+You could run Terraform locally with the CLI without ever creating workspaces.
+Refer to [Workspaces](/docs/language/state/workspaces.html) in the Terraform Language documentation for more details.

+- Terraform Cloud workspaces are fundamental.
+They act as independent containers for collections of infrastructure and are a major component of role-based access in Terraform Cloud.
+You can grant individual users and user groups permissions for one or more workspaces that dictate whether they can manage variables, perform runs, etc.

 ## Listing and Filtering Workspaces